mk12/sicp/notes/notes.md

 - By internalizing auxiliary procedures, we can often eliminate bindings by allowing variables to remain free.
 - Lexical scoping: free variables in a procedure refer to bindings in enclosing procedure definitions.

-## Procedures and the processes they generate
+## Procedures and the Processes They Generate

 > To become experts, we must learn to visualize the processes generated by various types of procedures.
 Only after we have developed such a skill can we learn to reliably construct programs that exhibit the desired behaviour.
 (59)